CouchPotatoB4/CouchPotato-Documentation/UseCase/JoinLobby/JoinLobby.md

-# Use-Case Specification: Craete Lobby
+# Use-Case Specification: Join Lobby

-# 1. Create Lobby
+# 1. JoinLobby

 ## 1.1 Brief Description
 This use case allows an user to join an already created lobby.
 To this the User is allowed to gave himself an name.